ericsharma/toss-up/README.md

 - A "register and play" system where users can either create games or play existing games created by others

 ## Frontend Usage Guide

 [Frontend Here](https://frontend-biindjoe.vercel.app/)

+## Currently you can switch between two different game modes

+- Classic: Uses the randomness seen in the main branch of the repo
+- Funk: Uses randomness found in [this branch](https://github.com/ericsharma/toss-up/blob/Funk-Changes/projects/toss-up/contracts/TossUp.algo.ts#L19-L28) which was inspired by a convo on [algorand discord](https://discord.com/invite/algorand)

 ### Creating a Game (Register)